0llievr/Neomon/phase2/README.md

 ## Profile Section
+The profile section offers analytical data on the food users purchase consume and waste.
+It brakes this information down into a pie graph for the current month and a total waste line graph at the bottom.
+The pie graph is split into food categories to offer users insight on what food items they let go bad the most often.
+The line graph helps users visualize how wasteful they have been to better adjust their shopping in the future.
 #### Profile with Food Wasting Analysis
 <p align="center">
 <img src="../assets/phase2/profile.png" alt="profile" width="250" height="545"><img src="../assets/phase2/profileFamilyMembers.png" alt="profileFamilyMembers" width="250" height="545">